 To find out for sure, just type in your postcode in our availability checker below.
 And we'll do the rest.

 You can get in touch with Now Broadband by calling 03303 323 050.
 Call centre opening hours are 8am-11pm.

 How does Now Broadband compare against other providers?

 The big draw of Now Broadband is its one-month deals, which aren’t offered by many other providers.
-Virgin Media offers these on broadband too, but they’re a fair bit more expensive and not as widely available.
+Virgin Media also offers monthly rolling contracts for broadband too, but they’re a fair bit more expensive and not as widely available.

-One-month TV deals bundled in with broadband aren’t available from any other providers full stop – bar streaming services like Netflix.
+What’s more, Now TV is the only place where you can get one-month TV deals bundled in with broadband.
+They aren’t available from any other providers full stop – bar streaming services like Netflix.

-But regardless of contract length, Now offers good, competitive broadband.
-Download speeds are comparable to other Openreach-based providers such as Plusnet and TalkTalk, though it doesn’t offer the high-speed broadband available from providers like Virgin, BT, Sky, EE, and Vodafone.
+Now Broadband offers good, competitive broadband.
+Download speeds are comparable to other Openreach-based providers such as Plusnet and Shell Energy, though it doesn’t offer the high-speed broadband available from providers like Virgin, BT, Sky, EE, and Vodafone.

 Alternative broadband providers to Now Broadband

 Compare all your options by taking a look at our guides to other broadband, phone, and TV services:

 - SSE Broadband